 Message from the Chair

-The Department of Higher Education is the home of three degree programs, a doctoral-level certificate in strengths-oriented higher education, the Noel Academy for Strengths-Based Leadership and Education, and nine full-time faculty.
+The Department of Higher Education is the home of three degree programs, a doctoral-level certificate in strengths-oriented higher education, and ten full-time and three part-time faculty.
 Offering the M.S. in College Counseling and Student Development, the Ph.D. in Higher Education, and the Ed.D. in Higher Education Leadership, our department focuses on preparing the next generation of leaders, scholars, faculty, and student development professionals who will shape colleges and universities across the globe.
 Together, we strive to be a community of scholars and disciples who make a difference in the world.

 As a community of scholars, our faculty and students collaborate on research that makes a difference.
 We want our graduates to be able to do the kind of research that changes students’ lives and transforms the way colleges and universities do their work.
 Part of being “salt and light” in the world is being excellent researchers who tackle the significant issues affecting the field of higher education.
 As scholar-practitioners, our faculty have significant experience not only as researchers but as leaders in colleges and universities.
 Our master’s and doctoral programs focus on preparing our graduates to be advocates for student success and learning, leading institutions to greater effectiveness in the process.

 As a community of disciples, the integration of faith and learning is an important distinctive across our programs.
 Faculty weave their faith into their classroom teaching, their scholarship, and their interactions with students.
 We value the importance of being mentors to our students, walking alongside them as they develop professionally.

 APU offers the only doctoral programs in the country that take a strengths-oriented approach to the field of higher education.
 We focus on our students’ strengths at entry to the program, helping them develop and apply those strengths to achieve excellence.